karuneesh/terraform-ecs/README.md

 The above figure depicts two workflows.
 The workflow one is related to Infrastructure repository & the second workflow is linked to CI/CD of AWS ECS Services used to build node.js apps.

 ## Workflow-1: Provisioning AWS ECS Services with Terraform
 The workflow uses terraform IaC for provisioning and configuration of AWS resources.
-The reusable terraform modules built for this solutions are as follows:
+The reusable terraform modules built for this solution is as follows:
 a)	vpc
 b)	alb
 c)	iam